On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 14. ERCP IS - Electronic Registry of Cancer Patients Information System

-internal and external quality
+conducting internal and external examination

-reviews of health services (care)
+of the quality of medical services (care)

 External indicators